nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 1. Reverse transaction - if it is configured - to revert modifications to the SDR's heap space which contains both user and protocol data units.
 This action rolls back a series of operations on the SDR's data of the cancelled the transaction.
 2. Once the SDR's heap space has been restored, the "volatile" state of the protocols must be restored because they might be modified by the transaction as well.
 This is performed by the `ionrestart` utility.
 3. After the volatiles are reloaded, the 3rd step of restoring ION operation will need to be triggered by the users.
-During the anomously event that caused the transaction cancellation, some of ION's various daemons may have stopped.
+During the anomalous event that caused the transaction cancellation, some of ION's various daemons may have stopped.
 They can be restored by simply issuing the start ('s') command through `ionadmin` and `bpadmin`.

 ### 'Init' Process PID 1